edgexfoundry/device-sdk-go/README.md

     > NOTE: If validation is turned on in CoreServices then your `deviceName` and `readingName` must exist in the CoreMetadata and be properly registered in EdgeX.

 ### Export Functions
-There are two export functions included in the SDK that can be added to your pipeline.
+There are few export functions included in the SDK that can be added to your pipeline.
 - `NewHTTPSender(url string, mimeType string, persistOnError bool)` - This function returns a `HTTPSender` instance initialized with the passed in url, mime type and persistOnError values.
+- `NewHTTPSenderWithSecretHeader(url string, mimeType string, persistOnError bool, httpHeaderSecretName string, secretPath string)` - This function returns a `HTTPSender` instance similar to the above function however will set up the `HTTPSender` to add a header to the HTTP request using the `httpHeaderSecretName` as both the header key  and the key to search for in the secret provider at `secretPath` leveraging secure storage of secrets.
 This `HTTPSender` instance is used to access the following functions that will use the required url and optional mime type and persistOnError:

   - `HTTPPost` - This function receives either a `string`,`[]byte`, or `json.Marshaler` type from the previous function in the pipeline and posts it to the configured endpoint.
 If no previous function exists, then the event that triggered the pipeline, marshaled to json, will be used.
 Currently, only unauthenticated endpoints are supported.
 Authenticated endpoints will be supported in the future.
 If the post fails and `persistOnError`is `true` and `Store and Forward` is enabled, the data will be stored for later retry.
 See [Store and Forward](#store-and-forward) for more details

 - `NewMQTTSender(logging logger.LoggingClient, addr models.Addressable, keyCertPair *KeyCertPair, mqttConfig MqttConfig, persistOnError bool)` - This function returns a `MQTTSender` instance initialized with the passed in MQTT configuration .
 This `MQTTSender` instance is used to access the following  function that will use the specified MQTT configuration

   - `KeyCertPair` - This structure holds the Key and Certificate information for when using secure **TLS** connection to the broker.
 Can be `nil` if not using secure **TLS** connection.